Key takeaways

 Western Connecticut State University —best faculty

-Furthermore, WCSU is known for its low student-to-faculty ratio that is just 11:1.
-It has a generous acceptance rate of 85%, and an average GPA requirement of 3.3.
-The college has limited housing options.
-However, it has an excellent college sports environment that cultivates networking and growth opportunities.
+Western Connecticut State University has a low student-to-faculty ratio of just 11:1.
+Though the college has limited housing options, it has much else to offer students, including an excellent college sports environment that cultivates networking and growth opportunities.

 Location: